 Dr. Roy G. Taylor is a current Chief of Police with over 40 years of experience in a wide-range of federal, state, local, and private criminal justice positions.
 Dr. Taylor specializes as an expert witness in Police Practices and Procedures and Law Enforcement and Criminal Justice.
 Current Positions:

 Chief of Police Blue Ridge Public Safety (2014)

 Lt.
 Colonel – Provost Marshal, Army National Guard (2000)

 Antiterrorism / Emergency Management Branch Chief DoD (2007)

 Provost Marshal Joint Civil Support Task Force, Joint Chiefs of Staff (2014)

 Litigation Support - Dr. Taylor is called upon to analyze cases from both defense and plaintiff perspectives.
 His services include case review, written reports, deposition, and trial testimony as needed.

-Adam Bercovici has almost 40 years of experience in the Police and Security field.
+Adam Bercovici has over 40 years of experience in the Police and Security field.
 Mr. Bercovici spent 30 of those years with the LAPD, 20 as a supervisor and manager.
 He is currently a retired LAPD lieutenant and former security company CEO.

 Background: Mr. Bercovici's leadership assignments included the Criminal Investigation Section- Major Crimes Division-The Joint Terrorism Task Force, The FBI Violent Crime Task Force ( where he supervised the FBI Fugitive Task Force), The Special Investigation Section, and Homicide Special Section.